 I thanked my ‘God of Creation’, my mentor, for teaching me in 1970, to be the ‘Eye of Calm in a Storm’, and for guiding me to learn ‘Positive Mental Attitude’.
 If I had failed to sit calmly when I knew the Landcruiser was going to hit me, I would have been injured by stress and tension.
 Fortunately, these instincts existed within me, when I was caught in a rip being pulled out to sea, years earlier in 1967.

-The moral of this story is not only the obvious of “pay attention when you are driving” but equally as important is be patient and always be the ‘Eye of Calm in a Storm’.
+The moral of this story is not only the obvious of “pay attention when you are driving” but equally as important be patient, and always be the ‘Eye of Calm in a Storm’.
 There is no guarantee that calm will save us from death, but our chances/opportunity to survive is far greater, if we do not panic, and stay calmly alert.

 Because of my inner peace and positive mental attitude, I have never suffered from depression or writer’s block.
 And I always teach since 1984, ‘Think Safety, Think Survive’.
 In my younger years during the 1970’s I did not always think safety, I took some risks, obsessed with challenge, which I learned was unwise.
 I learned through experience and self-evaluation there is a fine red line between courage and stupidity, being brave is only physically essential when you have no choice to save life.
 Taking risks just for the challenge might be courageous but it is also foolish and stupid.